 Students should take courses to prepare for the position they want to hold.
 Many internships do not require any field-specific skills, so all types of students are eligible for the program.
 However, some positions require programming skills, some require statistics/econometrics, and some require both.
 Appropriate courses depend on interests and aptitudes.
 Students interested in a programming/technical position and/or an econometric/statistical modeling position should take particular courses prior to joining the program.
 Such courses can also enhance employment prospects for students primarily interested in other areas (which could include positions involving data analysis, financial analysis, investment banking, marketing, etc.):

-1. Programming/technical positions (based on guidance from Remy Guercio SVP Fall 2014 and Anant Jaitha SVP Fall 2015): Students are encouraged to take CSCI005 and CSCI070 at HMC (Introduction to Computer Science and Data Structures/Program Development) or CSCI051 and CSCI062 at CMC/POM (Introduction to Computer Science and Data Structures/Advanced Programming).
-The concepts learned in CS70 and CS62 usually form the basis for most programming/technical internship interviews.
+1. Programming/technical positions (based on guidance from Remy Guercio SVP Fall 2014 and Anant Jaitha SVP Fall 2015): Students are encouraged to take CSCI005 and CSCI070 at HMC (Introduction to Computer Science and Data Structures/Program Development) or comparable courses at CMC/POM.
+The concepts learned in CS70 or a comparable course usually form the basis for most programming/technical internship interviews.
 Other courses that teach SQL, Python, Java, C/C++, R, or other common programming languages might also help secure a programming/technical position.

 2. Econometric/statistical modeling: Students should take Econ 125 Econometrics at CMC or a comparable course or a comparable course at Pitzer, Pomona, or Scripps (Econ 125 PZ, Econ 125 SC, Econ 107 PO, Econ 167 PO).
 Taking Econometrics as a sophomore normally requires advance planning, because econometrics courses typically have statistics and possibly other economics courses as prerequisites.
 However, with careful planning, it is possible to complete Econ 125 by the end of sophomore year.
 In most cases, it will not be feasible to take any more advanced econometrics courses before attending the program.
 However, if advanced courses are offered and can fit into your schedule, they could be useful (all build on a first course in Econometrics; examples include Econ 126 Microeconometrics and Econ 127 Economic and Financial Forecasting at CMC, Econ 169 Advanced Econometrics at Pomona, and courses offered by Claremont Graduate University).